 - Gently roast the parippu/dal in a pan on medium heat until it begins to change color.

-- Pressure cook the parippu/lentils in 3 cups of water along with salt and 1/4 tsp Turmeric Powder.
-Pressure cook for 2-3 whistles on medium flame so that the dal is well cooked.
+- Pressure cook the parippu/lentils in 3 cups of water along with salt, green chillies and 1/4 tsp turmeric powder.
+Pressure cook for 2 whistles on medium heat so that the dal is well cooked.
 Allow the pressure to subside.

 - Open the pressure cooker and mash the dal thoroughly with a spatula.
 Boil for a few more minutes if there is excess water.
-The curry should be thick without any water.
+The curry should be thick without much water.

 - Pour the seasoning over the cooked lentils and mix well.
 Remove from heat.

 - Serve this Parippu Curry along with Rice and Pappadam.